 Have you encountered any challenges in your work?

-Three years ago we experienced a Polar Vortex event and the entire winter we experienced record snow.
+Several years ago we experienced a Polar Vortex event and the entire winter we experienced record snow.
 We had very limited staff at the time, and we put in a record number of hours of overtime just plowing snow.
 Since we were short staffed, Medxcel associates from other departments pitched in to help when they could, maintenance employees and even our plumber.
 I basically lived in a skid loader and snowplow that entire winter moving snow.
 I hope to never go through that again.
 We had sub-zero temperatures combined with record amounts of snow and it seemed like it never stopped.